cafeibit/Azure-Data-Engineering/README.md

 ### Data Engineering with Azure Synapse Analytics

 ### Data Engineering with Azure Databricks with best practices
-##### To run a Delta Live Tables pipeline as part of a data processing workflow with Databricks jobs, Apache Airflow, or Azure Data Factory.
+To process and analyze data using multi-task jobs and Delta Live Tables, the Azure Databricks data processing pipeline framework.
+To run a Delta Live Tables pipeline as part of a data processing workflow with Databricks jobs, Apache Airflow, or Azure Data Factory.
 * Azure Databricks Delta Lake architecture & lazy evaluation and other performance features
 * Read and write data in Azure Databricks
 * Work with DataFrames in Azure Databricks